rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ## Should You Use C++ or Python?

-There is no doubt that is is much easier to start learning with Python.
+There is no doubt that it is much easier get started with Python.
 If you follow the installation instructions, you will be able to start programming and using scripts straightaway.
 If all you are going to do is use scripts to do relatively simple things,